cpcl1217/my-web-backend/README.md

 # Node.js Chat Application Backend

 This is the backend for a chat application built with Node.js, Express, and Socket.IO.
+It serves as a backend chat room for website owners to communicate with frontend visitors.

 ## Prerequisites